DustinOlsen/gesture-recognition/README.md

 - Add basic controls initially (like using gesture to control up/down scrolling, play pause etc)

 - Implement an easy-to-use virtual keyboard using gestures

+## Update :

+Though this method is very innovative, it does not give the necessary accuracy and stability in counting fingers realtime.

+Take a look at this [repository](https://github.com/preethamk2000/hand_tracking) .